Why Filtration Matters

 If you go to any home and garden store, or do a quick online search for air filters – you’ll quickly find there are many options to choose from.
 How do you know which one is the best for your needs?

 We have strong opinions on the subject – but ultimately, it’s your decision.
 Whatever you decide – pay close attention to choosing the right size, secure installation, the type, and lastly, the MERV rating.
+And of course, you should always make sure that you’re working with a professional air filter home contractor or installer.

 Size / Install